 Annoyance alert: Both comparisons want you to put your phone number in, and may try to contact you by phone or email to discuss your quote.
 There's no way to opt out.
 It would of course be terrible if you accidentally put in a non-working phone number.

-Under 40, healthy and exercise a lot?
-Factor in Vitality's PMI perks (for example, £39 Apple Watch Series 8 or 50% off gyms)
+Healthy, active, young(ish) and go to the gym?
+Factor in Vitality's PMI perks (for example, £10 Apple Watch Series 10 including 50% off gyms) and it may pay for itself...

-There are often perks such as discounted gym membership.
-We've listed some examples below, but never choose a product based on freebies and sweeteners – make sure you get the coverage you need for a price you can afford.
+Vitality are not the only providers to offer perks as discounted gym membership so we've listed some examples below, but never choose an insurance product based solely on freebies and sweeteners – make sure it also has the coverage you need for a price you can afford.

 - Bupa offers discounts on Fitbits, gym membership, English Heritage membership and relaxation remedies.